pierrepeterlongo/back_to_sequences/README.md

 ```bash
 back_to_sequences to_reads --in_tsv_dir headers --in_fasta reads.fasta --out_fasta out.fasta --threshold 0.0
 ```

+That's all, the `out.fasta` file contains the original sequences (here reads) from `reads.fasta` that contain at least one of the kmers in `kmers.fasta`.
+The headers of each read is the same as in `reads.fasta`, plus the ratio of shared kmers.

 ### kmindex and kmtricks compilation note for mac os users.
 kmindex install is a bit complex (sept 2023)